 Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

-Falafel is a staple Middle Eastern dish and popular street food around the world. that consist of fried spiced balls or patties of ground chickpeas, fresh herb, and the right spices, stuffed into a pita or wrapped with hummus and tahini sauces or generally some salad like tomato, lettuce, cucumber, onion, parsley, and yogurt.
+Falafel is a staple Middle Eastern dish and popular street food around the world. that consists of fried spiced balls or patties of ground chickpeas, fresh herb, and the right spices, stuffed into a pita or wrapped with hummus and tahini sauces or generally some salad like tomato, lettuce, cucumber, onion, parsley, and yogurt.

 And I am sharing my complete step-by-step tutorial and important tips. as well as this falafel can be prepped ahead of time and you can freeze uncooked falafel balls or patties for use later

-For the best result follow my detailed step by step photo instructions and tips below the recipe card
+For the best result follow my detailed step-by-step photo instructions and tips below the recipe card